-7thly.
-If your friends are gone to heaven, you have more reason to rejoice with them than to mourn for them; feeing they are unspeakably happier where they now are, than they could have been with you.
-It is the most fervent defire and wish of every true Christian to be in heaven; and, will you grieve, because God hath taken your relation thither, where you defire to be yourfelf above all things?
-As Christ said to his disciples before his death, John xiv.
-28. "If ye loved me, ye would rejoice, because " I go unto the Father:" fo, if your departed friend could focak to you from heaven, he would fay, "If " you loved me with a pure spiritual love, ye would " rejoice that I am gone to my Father, where I am " more happy than you can possibly conceive of " me."
-Object. " Had I ground to think that my friend " is gone to heaven, it would ease me; but, alas, " I fear it is otherwise."
-Answ.
+7thly, If your friends are gone to heaven, you have more reason to-rejoice with them, than to mourn for them: feeing they are unspeakably happier where they now are, than they could have been with you.
+It is the most fervent defire and wish of every true Christian to be in heaven; and, will you grieve, because God hath taken your relation this ther, where you defire to be yourfelf above all things?
+As Chrift faid to his disciples before his death, John xiv.

+Direct.
+VIII. and Neighbours of the Sick.
+259 xiv.
+28. "If ye loved me, ye would rejoice, because I go unto the Father:" So, if your departed friend could speak to you from heaven, he would say, "If you loved me with a pure spiritual love, you would rejoice that I am gone to my Father, where I am more happy than you can possibly conceive of me."

+Object.
+Had I ground to think that my friend is gone to heaven, it would ease me; but, alas, I fear it is otherwise.

+Ans.
 1. It doth not belong to us to dive into the eternal state and condition of these that are gone off the stage.
-These secret things belong to God, who exercifeth his mercy or justice toward sinners according to his fovereign will.
+These secret things belong to God, who exerciseth his mercy or justice towards sinners according to his fovereign will.